Job-Bouwhuis/WinterRose.WinterForge/README.md

 ## Core Features

 - **Stream-based I/O:**
-  Utilizes `IO.Stream` for serialization and deserialization, enabling flexible storage and transfer.
+  - Utilizes `IO.Stream` for serialization and deserialization, enabling flexible storage and transfer.

+- **Dictionaries with Arbitrary Keys and Values:**
+  - Supports `Dictionary<TKey, TValue>` with **any** object as `TKey` or `TValue`.
+  - Nested dictionaries, lists, and combinations are fully supported.

 - **Dual Format System:**
   - **Human-readable text:** Easy for developers to read, debug, diff, and edit manually.